Blog/Think tank

 But what can our group of high-achieving SaaS teach us about the volume of referring domains and its impact on Domain Rating?

 We calculated the average DR of our SaaS companies and the average number of referring domains between May 2021 and May 2022.
-We analysed whether the DR increased when the number of referring domains increased.
+We analyzed whether the DR increased when the number of referring domains increased.

 As you’d expect, we ascertained that as the average number of referring domains increases, the DR also increases: